-General and administrative expense for the year ended December 31, 2016 increased by approximately \$200,000 from the year ended December 31, 2015, primarily due to the addition of Aurora and associated costs.
+General and administrative expense for the year ended December 31, 2016 increased by approximately \$200,000 as compared to the year ended December 31, 2015.
+The increase was primarily due to the addition of Aurora and associated costs.

 Management Fees to Affiliate